Early life of Shivaji: Birth

 Most of the earliest surviving records of Shivaji's childhood were composed around 150 years after his birth.
 These records, especially the Marathi-language bakhars, contain several stories that are historically unreliable.

-Shivaji was born to Shahaji and Jijabai, at the time of the severe Mahadurga famine in the Maharashtra region.
-He had an elder brother named Sambhaji, and his parents had lost several other children in infancy.
-Shivaji was born at the hill fort of Shivneri, and his mother named him after Shivai, a local goddess.
+Shivaji's parents, Shahaji and Jijabai, had lost several other children in infancy.
+Shivaji was born on 1 March 1630, which corresponds to 19 February 1630 of the Julian calendar, at the hill fort of Shivneri.
+Jijabai named him after Shivai, a local goddess.

-Shivaji was born on 1 March 1630, which corresponds to 19 February 1630 of the Julian calendar.
 The British records in India used the Julian calendar until 1752 CE, when it was replaced by the Gregorian calendar; as a result, several historical records and books mention his birthdate as 19 February instead of 1 March.
 Historically, there was some debate about this date, because the Jedhe chronology - records maintained by the Jedhe family, whose ancestors served as Deshmukhs of Kari - places Shivaji's birth in 1627.
 However, the 1630 date is corroborated by a copy of his birth horoscope found in Rajasthan, and a poem composed by his courtier Parmanand.

-Shiva-Bharata, a poem by Shivaji's court poet Paramananda, presents Shivaji as a divine incarnation, stating that the god Vishnu visited Jijabai in a dream, and then "a portion" of Vishnu entered her womb as Shivaji.
+Shiva-Bharata, a poem by Shivaji's court poet Paramananda, presents Shivaji as a divine incarnation.
 The poem also claims that during her pregnancy, Jijabai had cravings indicative of a child with royal and martial characteristics, such as to sit on a golden throne and to lead men to battle victories.